• Skip to primary navigation

 • Permalink

-Burnout, also known as Burnout Syndrome (BOS), is a growing problem for healthcare workers in the United States, and as pressure builds, it has a negative impact on dermatologists and healthcare staff (nurse practitioners and physician assistants), patients, and treatment outcomes.
+Burnout, also known as Burnout Syndrome (BOS), is a growing problem for healthcare workers in the United States, and as pressure builds, it has a negative impact on healthcare staff (physicians, nurses and physician assistants), patients, and treatment outcomes.

 In a recent survey conducted among 30,000 healthcare workers, physician burnout rates have reached more than 50% across all specialties2.